 - Be understanding of the fact that transition to college can be a difficult time, and students will be trying to fit in with new friends.

-- Remember that the inappropriate use of alcohol and other drugs often is a sign of deeper issues; don't be afraid to ask your son or daughter what might be going on.
+- Remember that the inappropriate use of alcohol and other drugs often is a sign of deeper issues; don't be afraid to ask your student what might be going on.

-- Stress to your son or daughter the importance of looking out for others and knowing when to get help.
+- Stress to your student the importance of looking out for others and knowing when to get help.

 Keep the Conversation Going